-As part of the 2021 Rates and Fees Study, Stantec Consulting Services Inc. reviewed CRW's methodology and findings and recommends Castle Rock Water do the following:
+As part of the 2023 Rates and Fees Study, Stantec Consulting Services Inc. reviewed CRW's methodology and findings and recommends Castle Rock Water do the following:

-- Continue to work with engineering managers to evaluate and refine additional capacities provided by each capital improvement project. - Continue to track changes in asset values and CIP costs used to calculate fees over time. - Consider implementing annual increases to SDFs and DIFs over a five-year period to achieve the calculated SDFs and DIFs by 2026. - Adjust the Treatment Fee Component over the next five years to align the annual implemented fee with the calculated fee by 2026 - Adjust the schedule of annual increases if cost changes indicate the need to update the fees during subsequent rates and fees studies - Actively track SDF sources (revenues) and uses (expenses) of funds separately from operating funds.
+- Continue to work with engineering managers to evaluate and refine additional capacities provided by each capital improvement project. - Continue to track changes in asset values and CIP costs used to calculate fees over time. - Actively track SDF sources (revenues) and uses (expenses) of funds separately from operating funds.
 Consider working on the flow of funds during CRW's annual financial planning process to help determine if revenues collected from new customers are appropriately recovering the costs of growth.